shahinism/python-negar/README.md

 Negar
 =====

-Negar trying to be a spell currector for persian language.I'm working on new ٰalgorithm that I found from here:
+Negar trying to be a spell corrector for persian language.I'm working on new ٰalgorithm that I found from here:

 https://github.com/aziz/virastar/blob/master/lib/virastar.rb